sarxos/webcam-capture/webcam-capture-examples/webcam-capture-transformer/README.md

-# Webcam Capture Custom Painter Example
+# Webcam Capture Image Transformer Example

 This simple example show how to use webcam image transformer feature.